youwen5/web/routes/writing/+ai-in-education.typ

     the education system and college.
 He built a ChatGPT powered interview cheating tool that gives people an invisible AI assistant overlay in Zoom interviews to answer questions for them.
-In his eyes, school is nothing more than a place to network (#quote[It’s the best place to meet your co-founder and your wife]) and assignments are #quote[hackable] and worthless (since they can be done by ChatGPT).
+In his eyes, school is nothing more than a place to network ("It’s the best place to meet your co-founder and your wife") and assignments are "hackable" and worthless (since they can be done by ChatGPT).
 This sentiment really captures exactly the rot in the education system that I’m looking to describe---the incentives are such that everyone sees education as a career